KokilaP/Neural-Networks/README.md

 4. Open up the project code on Jupyter Notebook and go to **Kernel --> Change Kernel --> Python 2** before running the code

 Resource: [Installing the IPython kernel](https://ipython.readthedocs.io/en/latest/install/kernel_install.html#installing-the-ipython-kernel)

+## PySpike Installation

+PySpike requires the MSVC (Microsoft Visual C) compiler version 12 and above to install its cython package.
+Python 2 however only works with compiler version 9.
+The installation can be done by editing the **setup.py** installation file so that cython is not installed.
+For more details refer to the following forum: [Installation failure](https://github.com/mariomulansky/PySpike/issues/22)